zombietfk/godot.games.bobs-platform-adventure/README.md

 ## Info

 Welcome to Bob's Big Platform Adventure!
-A very by the numbers, totally f̲a̲i̲r̲ platforming game with n̲o̲t̲h̲i̲n̲g̲ weird going on at all!
+Bob got completely lost while spelunking in a rabbit hole!
+Oh no!
+Can you help him navigate the trecherous warren to get back to the surface!?

-Made with Godot - Currently a work in progress.
-Watch this space for when the first builds come out!
+A preview release is now available to play in your browser on [itch.io](https://zombietfk.itch.io/bobs-big-adventure?secret=iGevrZl22ceOg6Hnqa2KcPX33o) now!

 ## Screenshots